luhmann/luhmann/README.md

 ## Beliefs

-But **technologies don't matter much**.
+**Technologies don't matter much**.
 Your tools should solve your problems, and nowadays they all do.
 There are very few right and wrongs, almost everything is a tradeoff.

 **Pragmatism, Empathy and Ownership are non-negotiable values.**